rackerlabs/docs-developer-blog/_posts/2018-10-04-backup-oracle-with-amazon-simple-storage-service.md

 #### Register for an account

-Register for an Oracle.com or Oracle Technology Network (OTN) Account.
+Register for an Oracle.com or Oracle Technology Network (OTN) account.
 You must have one of these accounts to install the OSB cloud module.
 New accounts can be created by visiting the [OTN website](http://otn.oracle.com).

 #### Install the OSB cloud module

-Download the OSB cloud module install tool from OTN's Cloud webpage, and run the following code to install the module.
+Download the OSB cloud module install tool from the OTN website and run the following code to install the module.

     [root@ip-10-0-1-135 Downloads]# unzip osbws_installer.zip